-- Citric Acid Buffer Solution (pH 4)
+- citric acid [adv: item on eBay & Amazon] Buffer Solution (pH 4)

 The problem is:

 I keep getting this green mass around my iron piece.
-Reading here in forum, I found this substance is Nickel Hydroxide and that's when I started to use the Citric Acid Buffer solution.
+Reading here in forum, I found this substance is Nickel Hydroxide and that's when I started to use the citric acid Buffer solution.
 But even at pH 4, I keep getting this Nickel Hydroxide and no nickel plating.